nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Puts forth several direct quotes from the fire safety literature, saying the field does not ever anticipate having data of the type contained on the audio

-• Overly conservative survivability criteria drain limited societal economic resources that could be better spent
+• Overly conservative survivability criteria drain limited societal economic resources that could be better spent, while inadequate safety margins expose the public to unacceptable risk

 OTHER

-• Tests potentially novel legal theory: if a HD record (video of the fire) can be obtained if low-definition versions exist publicly (FOIA 'public domain' doctrine requires only that the records contain the same information, not that they be identical)
+• Tests potentially novel legal theory: if a HD record (video of the fire) can be obtained if low-definition versions exist publicly (FOIA "public domain" doctrine requires only that the records contain the same information, not that they be identical)

 • Proposes privacy test based on the quantitative privacy thresholds used by various federal agencies (to be applied in the absence of any public interests supporting release)